-When creating a SharePoint Server source, in the Authentication section, you must provide information related to your ADFS identity providers, if you use them to authenticate users (see Add/Edit a SharePoint Server Source - Panel).
+When creating a SharePoint Server source, in the Authentication section, you must provide information related to your ADFS identity providers, if you use them to authenticate users (see Add or Edit a SharePoint Server Source).

 If your authentication configuration uses only one ADFS identity provider, you have a Simple ADFS configuration (see Simple ADFS Identity Provider).
 If your users are authenticated using two ADFS identity providers trusting each other, you have a Chained ADFS configuration (see Chained ADFS Identity Providers).

 You must choose the corresponding option in the Authentication section drop-down menu and enter the required information in the boxes underneath.

 Simple ADFS Identity Provider

 In a simple ADFS identity provider configuration, the ADFS identity provider is also the relying party for SharePoint.
 ADFS sends a token to SharePoint to confirm user authentication.

 In a configuration with two chained ADFS identity providers, one of the ADFS servers authenticates users, and the other acts as a relying party for SharePoint.
 The two ADFS servers trust each other, and SharePoint trusts its relying party as well.
 When the ADFS identity provider authenticates a user, it sends a token to the ADFS relying party to confirm user authentication, and the ADFS relying party in turn confirms it to SharePoint.